mihai2000q/Repertoire/README.md

 - Server
 - Storage

-Afterwards, the cloud server detects a new latest docker image and pulls them.
+Afterwards, the cloud server detects the latest docker images and pulls them.

+### Desktop

+Another CI/CD pipeline is in charge of deploying a new windows installer of the application.
+It will be included in a new Release on **GitHub**.

 ## License